 - That enables bold action and long-term commitment on issues that customers care about.

-It’s a detail that profoundly shapes how the bank operates, and in 2026 – when acting on social and environmental challenges is more imperative than ever – I think it’s time more people understood why.
+It’s a detail that profoundly shapes how the bank operates, and in 2026 – when acting on social and environmental challenges is more crucial than ever – I think it’s time more people understood why.

 What customer-owned banking actually means